How to Build a One Product Shopify Store [With Examples]

 - Hone your tone: Write copy in a way that appeals to your target customer.
 Use the kinds of language, humor, and slang they do for uber-relatability.
 Make sure to keep it consistent across your whole site.

 - Create a unique logo: Your logo is like the face of your ecommerce brand.
 Hop over to Fiverr and have a pro designer create one for you.
-Or alternatively, use Hatchful to whip-up one for free.
+Or alternatively, use Hatchful or another logo maker to whip-up one for free.

 To delve a little deeper into branding and design, check out Canva’s excellent free course called Branding your Business.